alqabandi/customizable_chatbot_fork/README.md

 # Customizable chatbot

-This repo contains the instructions and code for the creation of a customized chatbot that can be embedded into a qualtrics survey.
-It is customizable as you can define model parameters to get the model behavior that you want.
-It also has the option for randomization, so you can use different model specifications to compare model behaviors.
+This repository provides the instructions and code needed to create a customized chatbot that can be embedded into a Qualtrics survey.
+You can define various model parameters to achieve the desired chatbot behavior.
+Additionally, the code includes an option for randomization, allowing you to use different model specifications to compare behaviors.
+This enables easy customization of LLMs to suit your requirements and facilitates their integration into Qualtrics for conducting experiments.
-With this code, you can easily customize LLMs to behave however you want and embed them into qualtrics for running experiments.

 ## FIRST, you'll need:
 - An account with the OpenAI API.